cslarsen/csl.name/source/_drafts/jit2.md

 we need to jump back and forth, calculating products before subtracting.
 But in a _postfix_ system, we only need to scan forward.
-For example, the above expression can be translated to [Reverse Polish Notation (RPN)][rpn.wiki] using the [Shunting-yard algorithm][shunting-yard.wiki]:
+For example, the above expression can be translated to [Reverse Polish Notation (RPN)][rpn.wiki] using the [shunting-yard algorithm][shunting-yard.wiki]:

     2 2 * 3 3 * -

-Moving from left to right, we push 2 on the stack, then push 2, pop the two values off and put their product 4 on the stack.
+Moving from left to right, we push 2 on the stack, then another 2.
+The `*` pops them both off the stack and pushes the their product 4.
 Push 3 and 3, pop them off and push their product 9.
 The stack will now contain 9 on the top and 4 at the bottom.
 For the final subtraction, we pop them off, perform the subtraction and push the result -5 on the stack.

-Now, imagine that the expression was actually written in a programming language as
+Now, imagine that the expression was actually written in a programming language.

     subtract(multiply(2, 2), multiply(3, 3))

-In postfix form, the order of evaluation becomes explicit:
+The thing is, in postfix form, the order of evaluation becomes explicit:

     push 2, push 2, multiply, push 3, push 3, multiply, subtract